DFE-Digital/get-help-with-tech/README.md

 ## Prerequisites

+For running the app:

 - Ruby 2.6.3
 - PostgreSQL
 - NodeJS >= 12.13.x
 - Yarn >= 1.12.x

+For performing releases:

+- Docker
+- CloudFoundry CLI >= v7.0
+- make
+- a bash-compatible shell (bash, or Mac OS/X)

 ## Setting up the app in development